 In a food processor, add the blanched tomato, jalapeno, onion, garlic, lime juice, salt, and pepper,

-Pulse, until it becomes a chunky consistency.
-Add water little at a time to reach your desired consistency.
+Pulse until it becomes a chunky consistency.
+Add water a little at a time to reach your desired consistency.

-Transfer this is to a serving bowl and enjoy it.
+Transfer this to a serving bowl and enjoy it.

 Best to serve with?

 Tortilla chips.
 Nothing can beat the combo with homemade jalapeno salsa.
-This spicy tortilla chips would be delicious with this.
+These spicy tortilla chips would be delicious with this.

 Roasted veggies.
-A big bowl of roasted veggies gets vanished in minutes when served with this.
-(These spicy roasted vegetables are totally addictive.)
+A big bowl of roasted veggies vanishes in minutes when served with this.
+(These spicy roasted vegetables are addictive.)

 Protein.
-A great topping for the protein of your choice.
+It's an excellent topping for the protein of your choice.
 This spicy salsa would turn into a simple topping.

 Sandwich.
-Spread a layer of this inside the sandwich for a rich taste and bold flavors.
+Spread this layer inside the sandwich for a rich taste and bold flavors.

 How to store?

 Refrigerate.
-This homemade jalapeno salsa is great to consume within a day if stored on the kitchen counter.
-If it is in the refrigerator it stays good for about 5 days.
-When frozen it lasts for months.
+This homemade jalapeno salsa is excellent to consume within a day if stored on the kitchen counter.
+If it is in the refrigerator, it stays good for about 5 days.
+When frozen, it lasts for months.

 Freezing.
-The Homemade salsa with fresh tomatoes can be frozen in a sealed airtight container for the longer use.
+The Homemade salsa with fresh tomatoes can be frozen in a sealed, airtight container for more prolonged use.
 And it stays for months if stored properly.

-The only disadvantage of freezing is that the container occupies some space in your freezer.
-Other than this it has got no disadvantages.
-And absolutely, freezing is my most preferred method of storing their leftovers.
+The only disadvantage of freezing is that the container occupies space in your freezer.
+Other than this, it has no penalties.
+And absolutely, freezing is my preferred method of storing their leftovers.